 Get a bunch of different colored candy canes and have your toddler play a matching game.
-Or, print out or stamp 2 sets of Christmas images onto wooden coins or even card stock circles or squares.
+Or, print out or stamp two sets of Christmas images onto wooden coins, card stock circles or squares.
 Flip upside down and play Memory.
-How about hiding some candy canes and having the children look for them?
+How about hiding candy canes and having the children look for them around the house?

 Christmas for me has a lot to do with food.
-When considering how to give this Christmas, a good place to start is a food pantry or food bank, or contributing to a local food drive.
-I’ve read it’s best to give protein items like canned meats, soups, beans, or powdered milk and eggs, because those are the most nutritious.
-But probably the best thing to do is call your local food bank and ask what is needed.
+When considering how to give this Christmas, a good place to start is giving to a food pantry or food bank or contributing to a local food drive.
+I’ve read it’s best to give protein items like canned meats, soups, beans, or powdered milk and eggs because those are the most nutritious.
+Better still, call your local food bank and ask what they need.

-As a kid, I was oblivious to how the rest of the world lived… but now I know, Christmas is not a pleasant time in many homes.
+Christmas is not a pleasant time for so many children and families.
 Consider packing shoeboxes of gifts for Operation Christmas Child.
-Or find toy drop off boxes in stores and town centers.
-The best gifts are the ones we give to other people (even when you’re giving on a budget!).
+Or donate to a toy drop off in stores and town centers.
+The best gifts are the ones we give other people (even when you’re giving on a budget!).

-Package those cookies and ornaments you made up and drop them off to friends!
+Package cookies and ornaments and drop off to friends!
 We’ve made easy Chocolate Drizzle Pretzels, or Chocolate Filled Cookie Cutters to give.
 You’ll bring smiles for sure!